-Wilson Center in USA invites scholars, practitioners, journalists and public intellectuals to take part in Woodrow Wilson Center Fellowship for the 2018/2019 academic year.
+Wilson Center in the USA invites scholars, practitioners, journalists and public intellectuals to take part in Woodrow Wilson Center Fellowship for the 2021/22 academic year.

 Fellows conduct research and write in their areas of interest while interacting with policymakers in Washington and Wilson Center staff and other scholars in residence.
 The Center accepts policy-relevant, non-advocacy fellowship proposals that address key challenges confronting the United States and the world.